codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 %}

-For more details on access control and users see also the [account management page]({{site.baseurl}}/docs/administration/ent-account-mng/).
+For more details on access control and users see also the [access control page]({{site.baseurl}}/docs/administration/access-control/).

 ## Keeping the shared volume after an approval